CWilsonTSP/Passphrase-Generator/README.md

 ### How many possible combinations are there?
 A lot.

+### Fun Examples
+Note: I do not recommend you use these, as they are
+1. Listed on the internet
+2. Long and too tedious to memorize

+- aDeconstructionistPolemoniaceousRappahannock
+- AnImpetuousFerromagneticLonganimity
+- aNonrenewableTicklingBastardization
+- aNondenominationalUnrecognizedBattlesight

 ## TODO:
 - Maybe make faster.
 - Add random symbol replacement for extra entropy